jose-jaen/Projects/Advanced Econometrics/README.md

-In this section a selectiong of solutions to graduate-level Fumio Hayashi's *Econometrics* are provided for the following chapters:
+In this section a selectiong of solutions to graduate-level Fumio Hayashi Econometrics are provided for the following chapters:

 - Finite Sample Theory